PlatosTwin/LawSchoolData/docs/index.markdown

     <i>Acceptance Likelihood</i> trace is likely to be of limited reliability.
 The faint diagonal lines
     against the background represent months of waiting: y=x (0 months), 1 month, 2 months, ..., 6 months.
 Marker outlines in
     <span style="color: blue"><i>blue</i></span> represent splitters (>75th percentile LSAT and <25th percentile GPA) while marker
     outlines in <i>black</i> represent reverse splitters (<25th percentile LSAT and >75th percentile GPA).
-Percentile data is from 2020.
+Until 2021 percentile data become available, percentiles for 2021 are assumed to be percentiles from 2020.
 The dashed blue line marks the date of the last data update.

 </div>
 ___